damonto/estkme-cloud/README.md

 If you wish to run the program in the background, you can utilize the systemctl command.
 Here is an example of how to achieve this:

 1. Start by creating a service file in the /etc/systemd/system directory.
-For instance, you can name the file telegram-sms.service and include the following content:
+For instance, you can name the file estkme-rlpa-server.service and include the following content:

 ```plaintext
 [Unit]